 • Patrik Karlsson, Member Regional Council, Västra Götaland Region

 • Håkan Ahlström, City Director, Mölndal City

-This year, the prize is awarded on September 27, 2017 in conjunction with Park Annual, the life science event of the year, organized for the 12th consecutive year by Sahlgrenska Science Park.
+This year, the prize is awarded on September 27, 2018 in conjunction with Park Annual by Sahlgrenska Science Park, organized for the 13th consecutive year.